ZcashFoundation/frost-zcash-demo/README.md

 4. Run `cargo run --bin coordinator`
 5. Run `cargo run --bin participants`.
 Do this in separate terminals for separate participants.

-The demos support two communication mechanisms.
+The demos support three communication mechanisms.
 By using the `--cli` flag (e.g.
 `cargo run --bin dkg -- --cli`), they will print JSON objects to the terminal, and participants will need to copy & paste objects and send them amongst themselves to complete the protocol.

 Without the `--cli` flag, the demos will use socket communications.
 The coordinator will act as the server and the participants will be clients.
-See example below.
+With the `--http` flag, the demos will use socket communications, using a server (in the `server` crate) to coordinate communications.
+See examples below.

 ## Socket communication example